thatisdrtruman/thatisdrtruman.github.io/content/posts/pecsonline.md

 Just reference my work if you are using it please.

-So yeah, have a read of my poster below:
+The poster:
 ![PECSOnline poster](/img/pecs-poster.jpg)
+(Note: I did the research and the writing, but noticed a grammar error, which I did not write or even review before the poster was printed)

-And my time at the conference, with Fernando:
+And my time at the conference, with Fernando Loizedes:
 ![Both of us](/img/projof.jpg)
 ![Me at the conf](/img/meatinteract.jpg)